UoW-CPC/rabbda-university-portal/postgres/README.md

 COPY grades_university TO '/tmp/grades_university.csv' DELIMITER ',';

 ```
-The above export the tables to the /tmp path and for each table we have unique response:
+The above queries export the tables to the /tmp path and for each table we have unique response:

 __students table:__